Faith and Religion

 – Pope Benedict XVI – (Image by rawpixel.com)

-The now-retired Pope Benedict XVI says that forgiveness is the key to creating harmony between peoples and nations.
+Pope Benedict XVI, who passed away in 2022, said that forgiveness is the key to creating harmony between peoples and nations.
 “Forgiveness is not a denial of wrong-doing, but a participation in the healing and transforming love of God which reconciles and restores,” Pope Benedict said in an April 30, 2012 message to the Pontifical Academy of Social Sciences.
 “Historic wrongs and injustices can only be overcome if men and women are inspired by a message of healing and hope, a message that offers a way forward, out of the impasse that so often locks people and nations into a vicious circle of violence.”

 In his message, Pope Benedict encouraged the Academy to explore the legacy and lessons of Pope John XXIII’s 1963 encyclical “Pacem in Terris” (Peace on Earth).
 In that “letter to the world,” Pope John wrote, “The world will never be the dwelling-place of peace till peace has found a home in the heart of each and every human person.”
 Read more about Pope Benedict’s message on forgiveness, “Pope Benedict says forgiveness is key to global peace.”